What is Autism Spectrum Disorder (ASD)

 The focus of our 6-12 program is on social and life skills.
 For children over the age of 6, we offer a combination of behavior intervention session, groups and consultative occupational therapy services.

-The over 13 program is primarily on skills for transition to adulthood, your team will work with you to develop an individual plan for your child.
+The over 13 program is primarily focused on skills for transition to adulthood.
+Your team will work with you to develop an individual plan for your teen.
 Social opportunities are presented in a group format and friendships are encouraged to continue into adulthood.
 Some youth still benefit from a one-to-one model or a small group to build their skills.
-Sessions are offered at the NONA Clubhouse and in the community.
+Sessions are offered at the Foord Clubhouse and in the community.

-During the groups, the NONA’s staff will support your child’s play and interaction.
-The group leaders organize both structured (e.g., craft, story time) and less structured (e.g., gym time, outside play) activities in your child can practice the skills that she is working on, as well as apply her skills to a new environment.
+During the groups, NONA’s staff will support your child’s play and interaction.
+The group leaders organize both structured (e.g., craft, story time) and less structured (e.g., gym time, outside play) activities where your child can practice the skills that they are working on, as well as apply their skills to a new environment.

-Other children have an important role in your child’s life because they give her learning opportunities that cannot be duplicated by adults.
-We develop specific goals for your child to work on during the group and track her progress with these goals.
+Other children have an important role in your child’s life because they give them learning opportunities that cannot be duplicated by adults.
+We develop specific goals for your child to work on during the group and track their progress with these goals.
 If you have a particular goal that you want us to work on with your child, let us know.